The Orion Nebula

 The Sun and planets began as a cloud of gas, just like the one shown in this picture.
-The cloud was probably made of hydrogen and helium gas (the same gas which goes into a helium ballon which you can...more
+Such a cloud is called a Nebula.
+It is made of molecules.
+"Nebulae" is a word that means more than one nebula.
+The...more

 PAH is the short name for "Polycyclic aromatic hydrocarbons".
 Thank goodness this molecule has a short name!
 These are long strings of carbon atoms which form a ring.
 (That accounts for the "cyclic" and...more